 Printing out the image causes it to lose most of its energy created during the original hands-on process of the painting.
 The exciting challenge then is to bring the image back to life.
 One thing that helps is to paint in all those elements that I intentionally left out for exactly this purpose.
 And eventually, I paint over the entire surface again.
 This stage too is creative—adjusting hues, values, expressions, gestures, etc., as I go, giving me even more control.

 This is a time-consuming, expensive process, but, being a bit of a perfectionist, it is well worth it, especially when I look at the finished painting and see it accurately captures and expresses the subtlety and power of my vision so clearly!

 MY PERSPECTIVE ON BEING AN ARTIST

 Principally, my relationship to art has been as a vehicle for exploration and a catalyst for self-discovery.
 There is a unity of purpose to my art: to take art to its furthest limits; to see what art can and cannot do; to see if paint and brush can express the most transcendental states of matter, perception, and being.
 Many times I have been amazed at the level of communication art was able to achieve.
-I have also seen my art become a catalyst in opening up others to their own deep experiences.
+I am also so grateful to have seen my art become a catalyst in opening up others to their own deep experiences.
 It is this ability of art to touch people in deep and mysterious ways that I marvel at and value so much.

 Regarding my artistic journey, it has been a serendipitous adventure, not for the faint of heart.
 It has been filled with unexpected turns, some frustrating setbacks, as well as incredible advances.
 Now, from where I stand looking back, I see an overall intelligent pattern and design to it all.
 Even what I thought were detours and dead ends were necessary to bring about needed change and insight.
 And the rewards of my art career have far outweighed any of the many challenges and difficulties I have had to face over the decades.